-This twelve week program covers 8 courses leadership excellence topics; a 36-hour certificate program.
+This 8-week program covers four cutting-edge topics in leadership excellence for a total of 24 hours certificate program.

 The Leader as a Team Builder: (Week 5 and 6): focuses on teaching pragmatic skills to strengthen team performance through the identification of elements of effective and ineffective teams; developing team goals; encouraging member participation; increasing motivation, decision-making, and risk-taking; managing conflict on the team; supporting change within the company; and collaboration with other teams and key stakeholders in the company.